 Below we’ll walk you through how to make your Woocommerce store PCI Compliant and meet security standards.

 What is PCI Compliance?

 PCI is short for PCI-DSS.
 This abbreviation is for Payment Card Industry Data Security Standard.
-Just as the name implies, these are security standards set to protect customer information when paying online with a credit or debit card.
-These rules were defined by the Payment Card Industry Security Standards Council and help protect customer information as well as merchant accounts.
+Just as the name implies, these are security standards set to protect customers credit card information when paying online.
+These rules were defined by the Payment Card Industry Security Standards Council and help protect cardholder data as well as merchant accounts.
 If you are PCI compliant, then you are considered an “approved scanning vendor.”

 If you will be using, storing or processing credit card data on your site, you should be aware of these PCI compliance standards and how they work with WooCommerce.

 The Following are the 12 core PCI-DSS requirements: